gravitational/gravity/docs/5.x/pack.md

 ## Ops Center Login

-Telekube CLI tools require that a user be first logged into an Ops Center account.
+Gravity CLI tools require that a user be first logged into an Ops Center account.

 `tele login` is used to log into an Ops center.
 You can optionally specify a `cluster` parameter to log into a specific remote application instance.